alizeeeupherte/Colombes/README.md

-Creation of preliminary summary project (APS in French).
+Creation of "before final project" (called Avant Pprojet Définitif in French).

 This project is about a transition from a business to housing with an elevation from existing R + 1 to R + 2 (3 levels).